jasmine-smith8/website-template/README.md

-# == WoMen@HPE STEM website development activity ==
+# == Women in Tech Workshop Activity ==

 # Scenario:

 > You are a frontend web developer who has been contracted to create a promotional campaign for a subject of your choice.
-This has no restrictions, but some ideas could include a favourite artist, brand, school subject, hobby, etc. Using what you have learned from your product management session, you should consider your plan, time constraints and priorities, in terms of what you think needs to be included your website.
-Additionally, you should use the skills from your technical marketing session to consider the use of appropriate styles to accurately represent your chosen subject, in a way that will convey your website well to potential consumers.
+This has no restrictions, but some ideas could include a favourite artist, brand, school subject, hobby, etc. Using what you have learned from your product management session, you should consider your usecases and priorities.
+Additionally, you should use the skills from your technical marketing session to ____.

-# TASK 1: Team Brainstorm - Setting Priorities
+# TASK 1: Product Management

-> Work together as a team to review the list of ideas provided.
-Your challenge is to decide on the 5 most important tasks to focus on first.
->💡 Think about what will make the biggest impact or what needs to be done before other steps can happen.
+> TODO: Fill out with info from Lillie

 # TASK 2: Engineering - Build Your Website

 > Now that your team has a plan, it’s time to bring it to life!
 Start building and designing your website using the tools available.
-Below are some tasks you could tackle—don’t worry about completing them all.
+Below are some tasks you could tackle - don’t worry about completing them all.
 Instead, choose a couple to focus on first.
 Once you’re happy with those, feel free to explore some of the trickier challenges.
 >💡 Divide the tasks so everyone has something to work on that suits their skills and interests.

 # HTML